masoncfrancis/limitr/README.md

 This will start the Limitr server and a Redis server.
 The server will be available at `http://localhost:7654`.

-**Note:** If you upgrade to a new release, you may need to delete the old limitr image from your Docker environment before running `docker compose up`.
+**Note:** If you upgrade to a new release, you may need to delete the old Limitr image from your Docker environment before running `docker compose up`.
+Alternatively, you can run `docker compose up --build` to rebuild the image.

 #### Using the executable